Pomeranian Voivodeship

-Pomeranian Voivodeship (województwo pomorskie /pl/; Pòmòrsczé wòjewództwò /csb/) is a voivodeship, or province, in northwestern Poland.
-The provincial capital is Gdańsk.
+Pomeranian Voivodeship (województwo pomorskie /pl/; Pòmòrsczé wòjewództwò /csb/) is a voivodeship, a first-level administrative subdivision, in northwestern Poland.
+Its capital is Gdańsk.

-The voivodeship was established on January 1, 1999, out of the former voivodeships of Gdańsk, Elbląg and Słupsk, pursuant to the Polish local government reforms adopted in 1997.
+The voivodeship was established on January 1, 1999, out of the former voivodeships of Gdańsk, Elbląg, and Słupsk, pursuant to the Polish local government reforms adopted in 1997.
 It is bordered by the West Pomeranian Voivodeship to the west, Greater Poland and the Kuyavian-Pomeranian Voivodeship to the south, the Warmian-Masurian Voivodeship to the east, and the Baltic Sea to the north.
-It also shares a short land border with Russia (Kaliningrad Oblast), on the Vistula Spit.
+It also shares a short land border with Russia (Kaliningrad Oblast) on the Vistula Spit.
 The bulk of the voivodeship is located in the historic region of Pomerania, with the territories on the eastern bank of the Vistula being part of Powiśle.
 The Pomeranian part of the region comprises most of Pomerelia (the easternmost part of Pomerania) with its subregions of Kashubia and Kociewie, whereas the western part, around Słupsk, is part of Farther Pomerania.

 The province is one of rich cultural heritage.
-The Tricity urban area, consisting of Gdańsk, Gdynia and Sopot, is one of the main cultural, commercial and educational centres of Poland.
+The Tricity urban area, consisting of Gdańsk, Gdynia, and Sopot, is one of the main cultural, commercial, and educational centres of Poland.
 Gdańsk and Gdynia are two of the major Polish seaports, the first erected by Mieszko I of Poland in the Middle Ages, the latter built in the interwar period.
 Amongst the most recognisable landmarks of the region are the historic city centre of Gdańsk filled with Gothic, Renaissance and Baroque masterpieces, the Museum of the National Anthem in Będomin, located at the birthplace of Józef Wybicki, poet and politician, author of the national anthem of Poland, the largest medieval churches of Poland (the St. Mary's Church in Gdańsk and the Cathedral Basilica of the Assumption in Pelplin) and the Malbork Castle.
 The voivodeship also includes the narrow Hel Peninsula and the Polish half of the Vistula Spit.
 Other tourist destinations include Wejherowo, Sopot, Jurata, Łeba, Władysławowo, Puck, Krynica Morska, Ustka, Jastarnia, Kuźnica, Bytów and many fishing ports, lighthouses, and marinas.